electron/electron-api-demos/README.md

 # electron-api-demos

-This is a desktop app that interactively and with sample code demonstrates core features of the [Electron.js](http://electron.atom.io) API.
+This is a desktop app that interactively and with sample code demonstrates core features of the [Electron](http://electron.atom.io) API.
 It's built with Electron, too, of course.
 This app works on Windows, OS X and Linux operating systems.

-Use this app to see what you can do with Electron.js and use the source code to learn how to create a basic Electron app.
+Use this app to see what you can do with Electron and use the source code to learn how to create a basic Electron app.

 ---